pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 ### Character sets ([abc...n])

-A character set in RegEx is a "_box_" of optional characters.
+A character set in RegEx is a “box” of optional characters.
 By box, we refer to a single character that can take multiple forms.

-Each "box" can represent a set of possible combinations in a given string.
+Each “box” can represent a set of possible combinations in a given string.
 For example, the set `[A-Z]` would enclose every capital letter from A to Z, while the set `[.-]` would enclose all dot or hyphen literal characters.

-But didn't we say that we needed to escape metacharacters to match them literally?
+But didn’t we say that we needed to escape metacharacters to match them literally?
 Yes, indeed, but this is not required inside sets since almost all characters (_except specific ones such as the caret_) are taken literally:

 ```RegEx
 [.]+